oymotion/gForceSDKArduino/README.md

 The gForceJoint is a hardware module that bridges the gForce armband over BLE to the Arduino board over UART.

 ## Usage
+1. Download method
+	First you need to download the files from the library:

+	$ git clone git@github.com:oymotion/gForceSDKArduino.git

+	Then download all the submodule files:

+	$ git submodule foreach git pull

+	Complete these two steps to obtain the complete project documentation

-1. Importing the gForce SDK for Arduino
+2. Importing the gForce SDK for Arduino

     `zip` all files of this source code into a package file, say `gForceSDKArduino.zip`.
     Open the Arduino IDE, select `Sketch -> Include Library -> Add .ZIP library`, and then select `gForceSDKArduino.zip`.

-2. Opening and running the example code
+3. Opening and running the example code

     The example code maps six Arduino GPIO pins to six gestures.
 A GPIO pin will output high when its corresponding gesture from gForce armband is